cubing/cubingcontests.com/README.md

 The structure of the different kinds of data (e.g. competitions, rounds, events, etc.) that is stored in the database is determined by the following:

 - **Interface** - describes the structure of the data in the DB.
 Example: `ICompetition`, found in `shared_helpers`.
 - **Schema class** - implements the interface and is used to store the data in the DB.
 Also has a document type in the same file that is used as the return type for documents of that model.
-These are all found in the `server/src/models` directory.
+These are all found in the `server/src/models` directory. **IMPORTANT**: if you use VS Code, use the `monmod` snippet to create a new schema and the related classes.
+Use this in your new `.model.ts` files inside of `server/src/models`.
 - **Create DTO class** - optionally implements the same interface and is used for validating POST requests that create new documents in the DB.
 May be missing some fields from the interface, if they are not needed on creation.
 If the class doesn't implement the interface, you have to remember to update the DTO accordingly when updating the interface.
 Example: `CreateCompetitionDto`.
 - **Update DTO class** - extends the create DTO class with a partial extend, and is used for validating PATCH requests.
 If needed, some fields can be added here to make them editable after the creation of the document.
 Example: `UpdateCompetitionDto`.